serverless/dashboard/docs/integrations/aws/index.md

    --region us-east-1
 ```

-### Request an ingest token
+### 4.Request an ingest token
 Next you'll need to request an ingest token based on your
 organization id, service name, and environment you wish to
 deploy to.
 It's helpful to set these as environment variables.

-1. Go to your org settings page to get your org id and org token
+* Go to your org settings page to get your org id and org token
-1. Set the following environment variables (used later)
+* Set the following environment variables (used later)

 ```text
 ORG_ID=<your-org-id>